After Keystone Review, Environmentalists Vow To Continue Fight

 But Brune says it's not over yet.

-University of California, Davis, energy expert Amy Myers Jaffe says the only way to keep the oil from Canada under the ground is to change the way we live.
+Amy Myers Jaffe, an energy expert at the University of California, Davis, says the only way to keep the oil from Canada under the ground is to change the way we live.

 "Really, truly, it's a lifestyle issue.
 We use 18 to 19 million barrels a day of oil in this country," Jaffe says.